 An hour later we were back on the move, this time to see something which held particular interest for me: the statue of Moses Maimonides in the old Jewish quarter of the city.

 Córdoba is a wonderful city for philosophy.
 In 4 BCE, the Roman philosopher Seneca the Younger, a Stoic, was born in this selfsame city.
 He went on to tutor the infamous emperor Nero, and eventually ended his own life after that disturbed Emperor decreed his death.
 Much later, in 1126, the Muslim philosopher Averroes was born in this same city; and just nine years later, in 1135, the Jewish philosopher Moses Maimonides added his name to the list.
 Though nowadays neither Maimonides nor Averroes are much read, they are two of the most influential thinkers of their epoch.

+The statues of Averroes and Seneca (pictured above) are near one another, located outside the old city walls.
 The statue of Maimonides is found in the Judería, the old Jewish Quarters, one of the loveliest sections of the city.
 Córdoba was not only home to a thriving Muslim population, you see, but to a flowering of Jewish culture.
 Many Jews serves as important advisors, counselors, and ministers to the Muslim rulers.
 Poetry flourished—in both Hebrew and Arabic—and many Jews were notable intellectuals and doctors.